-Maintaining Your BusinessAdded by Jason Melville in News on July 7, 2016
+Maintaining Your BusinessAdded by Jason D. Melville in Articles & Blogs, Business Law on July 7, 2016

 I spent this past weekend cleaning up a large planting bed on the less traveled side of my home.
 What had started out as a simple bed of shade loving plants had grown, over time, into a bit of a mess.
 As I surveyed the work to be done I could still see the original layout of plants but the bed had become home to some new plants that had found their way in, weeds and grass had sprung up, and everything needed some shaping and pruning.
 I set to work and re-evaluated the bed when I had finished.
 I ended up discarding a few of the original plants that no longer worked, I pruned what was left to make them look good again, and I kept some of the new plants that added to the value of the bed.
 The weeds and the grass were definitely gone but they always creep back.
 It was a lot of work and I found myself wishing I had better maintained the bed so it would not have grown out of control.
 I made a goal to do better.

 A business can be a lot like my garden spot.
 A business can start with clear and concise plans, personnel, and objectives but due to the passage of time and a lot of “life happens” it morphs into something unrecognizable or at least something that needs some pruning.
 Consistent and dedicated maintenance will ensure that a business stays on track and accomplishes the owner’s goals.

 From a legal perspective, here is a list of important periodic maintenance items to consider for your business: